 Note: this page is for those that have completed the Compassionate Inquiry Professional Online Training.
 If you would like learn more about the training or apply, click here for more info.

-What Is the Compassionate Inquiry Volunteer?
+What Is a Compassionate Inquiry Volunteer?

 - It is a stand-alone experience, that may or may not lead to future association with the Compassionate Inquiry Team of Facilitators/Mentors/Interns/Circle Leaders/Educators

-- The experience itself will be enriching and will depend on the intention you bring to it
+- The experience itself can be enriching

 3 Primary Intentions Associated with the Volunteer Role: